aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 ![SSH to Devices (l3evpn)](step6.jpg)
 ### Remove VRF Mapping

-This lab has been initially been set up for L3 EVPN.
+This lab has been initially set up for L3 EVPN.
 Some changes need to be made in the configuration before starting the lab.

 On Leaf1